Air Force Falcons: Boxing

-The Air Force men's boxing team has had astonishing success.
+The Air Force men's boxing team has had success.
 Led for 31 years by Coach Ed Weichers, the team has won 18 National Collegiate Boxing Association championships, and until 2009, had never finished lower than second in the nation.
 In 2009, the team finished third in the nation.

 The women's team debuted in national-level competition during the 2015 NCBA championships.
 The 2017 NCBA tournament featured the first individual national boxing title for the women's team.

 On November 5, 2021, the men's and women's boxing teams took part in the first-ever boxing matches held at Globe Life Field, as a pre-gameday event before the Army-Air Force football game the following day; Air Force won the matchup 6 bouts to 4.